-NASF supports the suite of USDA Forest Service State & Private Forestry (S&PF) and related programs which help bolster America’s economy and environment.
-S&PF programs leverage state and private investments to protect the nearly 500 million acres of non-federal forestland in the United States, which comprise most of the nation’s forestland.
-State Foresters provide a cost-effective boots-on-the-ground network to deliver federal programs and use Forest Action Plans to target resources where they are needed most.
+NASF supports the suite of USDA Forest Service State & Private Forestry (S&PF) and other priority programs which help bolster America’s economy and environment.
+S&PF and other programs leverage state and private investments to protect the nearly 500 million acres of non-federal forestland in the United States, which comprise most of the nation’s forestland.
+State foresters provide a cost-effective boots-on-the-ground network to deliver federal programs and use Forest Action Plans to target resources where they are needed most.

 Leverages state efforts to restore forest landscapes and improve their long-term health and resilience.
 Fights the spread of tree-killing insects such as emerald ash borer, southern pine beetle, Asian longhorned beetle and sudden oak death.
 Offers technical support and funding assistance to states for prevention, detection, and control of nationally harmful invasive plants and storm damage recovery.
 Projects are based on the highest national priority needs including forest restoration and reducing wildfire risk.
 Download the NASF fact sheet.

 Provides critical federal assistance to states, private landowners, and conservation groups to protect working forests through permanent conservation easements and fee acquisitions.

 Working forests play an important role to sustain the economic, ecological, and social well-being of America’s rural and urban areas through the jobs they support and the benefits they provide, such as wildfire threat reduction, clean air and water, wildlife habitat, and outdoor recreation space.
 Download the NASF fact sheet.